Three Amazon sellers who conquered challenges to achieve success

 However, this approach also led to criticism from some consumers who felt that the brand’s description was too “Americanized.”
 It was then that the co-founders decided to refer to it as an Asian-American candy.

-“It’s a fine balance, but at the end of the day, it’s going to be about who we want to be as a brand,” is Joyce’s response.
+“It’s a fine balance, but at the end of the day, it’s going to be about who we want to be as a brand,” Joyce says.
 “And one of our missions is to introduce that part of our culture to more people who are unaware of it.”

 When Numa's American customers referred to their "Asian milk candy" as a "taffy," Joyce realized that's how they should market it.